 Luther Burbank’s love for life went beyond developing and raising plants.
 He loved nature and the little creatures that he came upon during his daily work with his plants.
 This is evident even in the letter he sent back home to his sister in regards to Santa Rosa, “This is the chosen spot of all the earth as far as Nature is concerned”.
 He loved the bees and butterflies, tadpoles and frogs, birds and turtles and even said that any child who has been deprived of these, has been deprived of the best part of his education.

-Here at Luther Burbank Home & Gardens we have planted an area for wildlife in honor of Luther’s love for nature.
+Here at Luther Burbank Home & Gardens we have planted a wildlife habitat in honor of Luther’s love for nature.
 It is visited by birds, butterflies, bees, frogs, squirrels and salamanders.

 In planning a wildlife garden you must keep in mind that wild creatures have five requirements to assure their survival.
 These five needs are: water, food, shelter from predators, shelter from the weather and a safe area for nesting and raising their young.
 By planting deciduous and evergreen shrubs and trees of various heights, vines, blooming plants and plants that produce berries or other kinds of fruits, you will have taken care of four of the necessary requirements leaving only a source of water.
 This can be as simple as a dish of water on the ground or as dramatic as a fountain with running water.
 The ideal bird bath should have gradually sloping sides and the deepest spot shouldn’t be more than three inches.